cloudfoundry/summit-training-classes/basics/site/content/labs/state.md

 ## Exploring the Service Instance Lifecycle

-Scale your app, and you'll be able to see the difference between different app instances serving requests and the overall hit count in their shared Redis service instance.
+Increase the number of instances of your app that are running, and when you visit them you'll be able to see the difference between different app instances serving requests and the overall hit count in their shared Redis service instance.

 Stop the app, and use `cf unbind-service` to unbind the service from the app.
 Rebind the app, start it, and see that the Redis instance still holds the same state.